 Children with autism have the option to join a public school the same as any other child.
 They have to have accommodations to support them, but they can attend if you wish to go this route.

-All autistic children are different, of course, and need different accommodation levels to help them make it through the education system.
+Of course, all autistic children are different and need different accommodation levels to help them make it through the education system.
 This is where an Individualised Education Plan (IEP), sometimes called an Individual Learning Plan (ILP), comes in.

 IEPs are written documents that outline an educational program for a child with special needs.
 This is usually a collaborative effort between parents, teachers, and educational specialists.